Microsoft Office 365 Apps for Enterprise/2013 C2R/2019 AppVLP access control

 Our Cyber Threat Intelligence team is monitoring different web sites, mailing lists, exploit markets and social media networks.
 The CTI Interest Score identifies the interest of attackers and the security community for this specific vulnerability in real-time.
 A high score indicates an elevated risk to be targeted for this vulnerability.

-A vulnerability, which was classified as critical, was found in Microsoft Office 365 Apps for Enterprise/2013 C2R/2019 (Office Suite Software).
-Affected is some unknown functionality of the component AppVLP.
+A vulnerability has been found in Microsoft Office 365 Apps for Enterprise/2013 C2R/2019 (Office Suite Software) and classified as critical.
+Affected by this vulnerability is an unknown part of the component AppVLP.
 The manipulation with an unknown input leads to a privilege escalation vulnerability.
-CWE is classifying the issue as CWE-284.
-This is going to have an impact on confidentiality, integrity, and availability.
+The CWE definition for the vulnerability is CWE-284.
+As an impact it is known to affect confidentiality, integrity, and availability.

-The weakness was published 10/13/2020 as confirmed security guidance (Website).
-The advisory is available at portal.msrc.microsoft.com.
-This vulnerability is traded as CVE-2020-16955 since 08/04/2020.
-The exploitability is told to be easy.
-It is possible to launch the attack remotely.
-The exploitation doesn't require any form of authentication.
-Successful exploitation requires user interaction by the victim.
-The technical details are unknown and an exploit is not available.
-The structure of the vulnerability defines a possible price range of USD $0-$5k at the moment (estimation calculated on 11/18/2020).
-This vulnerability is assigned to T1068 by the MITRE ATT&CK project.
+The weakness was released 10/13/2020 as confirmed security guidance (Website).
+It is possible to read the advisory at portal.msrc.microsoft.com.
+This vulnerability is known as CVE-2020-16928 since 08/04/2020.
+The exploitation appears to be easy.
+The attack can be launched remotely.
+The exploitation doesn't need any form of authentication.
+It demands that the victim is doing some kind of user interaction.
+The technical details are unknown and an exploit is not publicly available.
+The pricing for an exploit might be around USD $0-$5k at the moment (estimation calculated on 11/18/2020).
+The attack technique deployed by this issue is T1068 according to MITRE ATT&CK.
 The advisory points out:

 An elevation of privilege vulnerability exists in the way that Microsoft Office Click-to-Run (C2R) AppVLP handles certain files.
 An attacker who successfully exploited the vulnerability could elevate privileges.
 To exploit this vulnerability, an attacker would need to convince a user to open a specially crafted file.
 The security update addresses the vulnerability by correcting how Microsoft Office Click-to-Run (C2R) components handle these files.